Philadelphia Pride 2026: March, Festival & Complete Party Guide

 What to Expect

-- Main performance stages with local performers, DJs, live bands, and drag artists.
-Specific headliners are typically announced in late April/May — past highlights include RuPaul's Drag Race stars.
+- Three performance stages with local performers, DJs, live bands, and drag artists.
+Specific headliners are typically announced in late April/May.

-- 200+ vendor village — Small businesses, artisans, food trucks, and community organizations.
+- Hundreds of vendors and food trucks — Small businesses, artisans, food, and community organizations.

-- Youth and family programming — Dedicated space for younger attendees and families.
+- Youth Zone — Dedicated space and programming for younger attendees and families.

-- Decompression Zone — A low-volume, accessible space with seating, adult changing rooms, accessible bathrooms, wheelchair charging docks, and cooling stations.
+- Decompression / low-sensory zone — A low-volume, accessible space with seating, accessible bathrooms, and cooling stations.

 Festival Vibe

 The Philly Pride Festival has a distinct personality — it's community-driven, activist-rooted, and intentionally inclusive.
-You'll find spaces specifically designed for Black and Brown queer communities, the ballroom scene, trans and nonbinary attendees, families, and people who need a quiet break.
-It feels less like a corporate sponsor showcase and more like the neighborhood threw the biggest block party of the year.
+You'll find dedicated spaces for youth and families, queer sports leagues, local makers, people who need a quiet break, and a sober crowd.
+Set against the grand backdrop of the Parkway and the Art Museum, it feels less like a corporate sponsor showcase and more like the whole city threw the biggest block party of the year.

 Pro Tip